devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/dimensions.md

 ![SAMM Testing](https://github.com/OWASP/www-project-integration-standards/raw/master/writeups/owasp_in_sdlc/images/samm_testing.png "SAMM Testing")

-Testing can be performed several ways and it highly depends on the nature of the software, the organisation's cadence, and the regulatory requirements among other things.
+Testing can be performed several ways and it highly depends on the nature of the software, the organization's cadence, and the regulatory requirements among other things.

 If available, automation is a good idea as it allows detection of easy to find vulnerabilities without much human interaction.